Code-Nycticebus/cebus/docs/README.md

 ## HashMap Operations

 Basic hashmap management includes clearing, copying, resizing, reserving capacity, and updating from another hashmap:

 - `hm_clear`: Clears the hashmap.
 - `hm_copy`: Creates a copy of the hashmap.
 - `hm_resize`: Resizes the hashmap.
+Used for preallocating space
-- `hm_reserve`: Reserves space in the hashmap to optimize for upcoming insertions.
+- `hm_reserve`: Reserves space in the hashmap.
+Used before adding multiple elements.
 - `hm_update`: Merges another hashmap into the current one.

 ## Inserting Elements

 Elements of various types can be inserted into the hashmap, including integers, floating-point numbers, and pointers:

 - `hm_insert_f32`, `hm_insert_f64`: Insert floating-point values.
-- `hm_insert_i32`, `hm_insert_u32`, `hm_insert_i64`, `hm_insert_u64`: Insert integer values.
+- `hm_insert_i32`, `hm_insert_u32`, `hm_insert_i64`, `hm_insert_u64`: Insert
+integer values.
 - `hm_insert_mut_ptr`, `hm_insert_ptr`: Insert mutable or constant pointers.

 ## Querying Elements

 Retrieve pointers to the values stored in the hashmap by their key hashes, allowing for mutable or immutable access:

 > :warning: Avoid storing pointers from the hashmap for extended periods.
 > Keeping these pointers beyond the immediate scope can lead to undefined behavior, as the underlying storage may change.

 - `hm_get_f32_mut`, `hm_get_f64_mut`, etc.: Retrieve mutable pointers to values.
 - `hm_get_f32`, `hm_get_f64`, etc.: Retrieve immutable pointers to values.